Frequently Asked Questions

 Al-Anon.
 Visit http://www.al-anon.alateen.org.
 Al-Anon is a twelve-step-based support group for friends and family of problem drinkers and people struggling with addiction.
 Click HERE to find an Al-Anon meeting near you.

 National Domestic Violence Hotline at 1-800-799-7233 or TTY 1-800-787-3224.
 If you are experiencing abuse or think you might be experiencing abuse, please call this number.

 Gay, Lesbian, Bisexual and Transgender National Hotline Telephone and email peer-counseling, as well as factual information and local resources for cities and towns across the United States.
 1-888-843-4564

-Coaching with Kassi, click HERE for information.
+Private coaching with Kassi, click HERE for details.

 Exhale, a free non-political, non-religious talkline for people who have experienced abortion and their loved ones: 1-866-439-4253

 Backline, a peer hotline for people to call during a pregnancy, before and after abortion, and to talk about parenting, adoption, pregnancy loss, and infertility: 1-888-493-0092